-Neurofibromatosis occurs all over the world and affects men and women equally.
-There are two main types of Neurofibromatosis: NF1 and NF2.
-There are also two rarer variants: Schwannomatosis & Legius Syndrome.
+NF, the group name for Neurofibromatosis Type 1 (NF1), NF2-related-Schwannomatosis (NF2) and Schwannomatosis (SWN), occurs all over the world and affects men and women equally.
+The two main conditions are NF1 and NF2 and two rarer variants: Legius Syndrome and Schwannomatosis.

-NF1 is a common genetic condition that causes nerve tumours to grow where they shouldn’t.
+NF1 is one of the most common neuro genetic conditions, that causes nerve tumours to grow where they shouldn’t.
 The “spelling mistake” in the gene is found on chromosome 17 and occurs in 1 in 2,500 of the population.
 There are approximately 25,000 people in the UK diagnosed with NF1.
-Nerve Tumours UK is here to help.

 NF1 varies widely in how it affects those who have the condition.
 Many people with the disorder will be affected very mildly and may have nothing more than skin changes.
 A minority of people (around a third) who have NF1 will have medical problems related to the disorder at some time in their life.
 Some of these problems will be mild and easily treatable and others will be more severe.